.com vs .bank: the battle continues

 If all updates must go through your vendor, you might end up waiting a while for a response.
 You might also end up paying more if edits are billed individually.
 A CMS, however, gives you instant access to your content, allowing you to add and remove pages, update rates on the fly and post the messages your customers need to see when they need to see it.

-The BrownBoots stance: manage your own website with a simple CMS.
+The BrownBoots stance: manage your own website with our proprietary CMS.

 Does the hosting fee include a content delivery network and 24/7/365 monitoring?